 The workbench is an essential workspace for a Click IT store.
-This is where you'll conduct all repair work, cleanings, set-ups, and more.
+This is where your techs will conduct all repair work, cleanings, set-ups, and more.
 While we have found workbenches you can purchase, in our opinion, it may be better (and cheaper) if you built them yourself, or hired a carpenter to do it, as we did when building out our company store in 2012.

 Shown are photos of our workbench at our company store, which will help in understanding how the workbench controls your workflow.
 Where each screen is mounted on the wall is a "workstation".
 Each workstation is numbered.
 Bins, which are used to store your customer's items that were checked in during the point-of-sales procedure, are stored underneath.
 Bins are color-coded and assigned to a station and a tech.
 Underneath the bench is a switch along with a router that is not connected to the company's intranet, but accesses the Internet independent of the local domain for security reasons.
 This is especially important to prevent malware from evading the company network.